 6) Add a Small Amount of Movement

-You don’t need an intense workout to support healthy aging.
-But the body does respond well to a small amount of movement early in the day — especially after a night of being still.
+You do not need an intense workout to support healthy aging.
+The body simply responds well to some movement after a night of stillness.

-Even gentle movement helps circulation, reduces stiffness, supports digestion, and “wakes up” the joints and muscles in a natural way.
+Gentle activity helps circulation, reduces stiffness, supports digestion, and wakes up joints and muscles in a natural way.

-• Light house movement such as making the bed, tidying the kitchen, or walking while on a phone call
+- Light house movement such as making the bed or tidying the kitchen

-The goal isn’t to “work out.”
-It’s simply to remind the body that the day has started — and that you’re meant to move through it.
+The goal is not to “work out.”
+It is simply to remind the body that the day has started — and that you are meant to move through it.

 A Note on More Structured Morning Routines

-Some people become interested in more structured morning routines that focus on metabolism, hormones, or energy regulation.
+Some people become interested in more structured routines focused on metabolism, hormones, or energy regulation.
 These approaches often include specific timing around light exposure, caffeine, phone use, and movement.

 Those routines are not necessary for healthy aging.
 Many people do very well with the simpler habits outlined above.

-If you enjoy experimenting and want a deeper look at how morning timing may influence energy, appetite, and hormones, see How Morning Rhythms Shape the Rest of the Day After 60.
+If you enjoy experimenting and want a deeper look at how morning timing may influence energy and appetite, see How Morning Rhythms Shape the Rest of the Day After 60.

 The Bottom Line

-Healthy aging after 60 isn’t built through one perfect habit.
-It’s built through a few small patterns that support hydration, rhythm, movement, strength, and calm.
+Healthy aging after 60 is not built through one perfect habit.
+It grows from a few small patterns that support hydration, rhythm, movement, strength, and calm.